Skip to main content

 Neuvasq is working on two different approaches to discover and develop new treatments against these diseases:

-NVQ042 program aims at developing engineered biologics with unique mode of action to selectively target the BBB in neurodegenerative conditions, with the objective to slow down disease onset and progression.
+NVQ042 program aims at using the engineered biologics that is being developed for retinal diseases to selectively target the BBB in neurodegenerative conditions, with the objective to slow down disease onset and progression.

 NVQ061 is a small molecule discovery program with objective to identify chronic, long-term treatments of neurodegenerative disorders based on orally bioavailable new chemical entities (NCE) that restore the integrity and functionality of the BBB and protect the brain microenvironment.